Cilfeigan Farmhouse is a Grade II listed building in the Monmouthshire local planning authority area, Wales. First listed on 4 March 1952. Farmhouse.

 Description

-The interior of the main range has a cross-passage and a large, high-ceilinged room on either side.
-Both of these rooms have firestairs in the rear corner.
-The north one is partly stone, the south one is timber and has been rebuilt on the upper floor.
-There are indications of a possible 'great room' on the first floor.
-The roof is basic principal rafter trusses with staggered purlins and no ridge piece, clearly constructed to have plaster ceilings in the second floor rooms.
+Inside the main range, there is a cross-passage and large, high-ceilinged rooms on either side.
+These rooms both contain firestairs in the rear corner; the north one is partly stone, while the south one is timber and has been rebuilt on the upper floor.
+There are suggestions of a possible 'great room' on the first floor.
+The roof structure consists of basic principal rafter trusses with staggered purlins and no ridge piece, clearly designed to accommodate plaster ceilings in the second-floor rooms.
 The secondary rafters and sarking are Victorian.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.